ros2/ros2_documentation/CONTRIBUTING.md

 # Contribute

-The source files for all the ROS2 documentation are under the /source directory.
-The sources are in [ReStructuredText](http://docutils.sourceforge.net/rst.html) format (.rst).
+The source files for all the ROS2 documentation are under the `/source` directory.
+The sources are in [ReStructuredText](http://docutils.sourceforge.net/rst.html) format (`.rst`).
+You may also use the [Markdown](https://daringfireball.net/projects/markdown/) format (`.md`), though there are some restrictions, see the `source/Contributing/MarkdownExample.md` file for more details.

 ## Building documentation locally